awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amplifyuibuilder-form-formstyleconfig.md

 # AWS::AmplifyUIBuilder::Form FormStyleConfig<a name="aws-properties-amplifyuibuilder-form-formstyleconfig"></a>

-Describes the configuration settings for the form's style properties\.
+The `FormStyleConfig` property specifies the configuration settings for the form's style properties\.

 ## Syntax<a name="aws-properties-amplifyuibuilder-form-formstyleconfig-syntax"></a>